AIS-Bonn/DirectionalTSDF/README.md

 ## 2. Sample Programs

 The build process should result in two executables, ```InfiniTAM``` and ```InfiniTAM_cli```.
-The former is a GUI, the latter a headless command line application.
+The former launches a GUI, the latter is a headless command line application.
 If compiled with for example OpenNI support, both should run out-of-the-box without problems for live reconstruction.
 All available command line options are printed using the ```--help``` flag.
 If no device support has been compiled in, the program can be used for offline processing.
 For raw datasets in the form of

 ```
-path/to/InfiniTAM Teddy/calib.txt --settings ./Files/settings.yaml --raw Teddy/Frames/%04i.ppm Teddy/Frames/%04i.pgm
+build/Apps/InfiniTAM/InfiniTAM --calibration Teddy/calib.txt --settings ./Files/settings.yaml --raw Teddy/Frames/%04i.ppm Teddy/Frames/%04i.pgm
 ```
 The arguments are essentially masks for sprintf and the %04i will be replaced by a running number, accordingly.
+Supported formats are `ppm` and `png` for color images and `pgm` and `png` for depth images.

 Datasets in [TUM](https://vision.in.tum.de/data/datasets/rgbd-dataset) format are also supported.
 Here is an example for a dataset from the fr3 sequences.
 (Note: the dataset's rgb.txt and depth.txt must only contain matched pairs of rgb and depth images.

 ```
-path/to/InfiniTAM --calibration ./Files/TUM3.txt --settings ./Files/settings.yaml --tum /path/to/dataset
+build/Apps/InfiniTAM/InfiniTAM --calibration ./Files/TUM3.txt --settings ./Files/settings.yaml --tum /path/to/dataset
 ```

 The calibration files (e.g. ```.Files/TUM3.txt```) contain camera calibrations specific for each datasets.
 Many live input sources like OpenNI2 automatically provide their intrinsics via the respective library.
 The file ```./Files/settings.yaml``` contains algorithm parameters like voxel size, allocation sizes tracking parameters etc.

+The GUI application shows a help screen by pressing `h`.

-Statistics and other output are written in the ```Output``` directory of the present working director, if it exists.
+Statistics and other output are written to the ```Output``` directory of the present working directory, if it exists.

 # 3. Research
 Original paper (IROS 2019) introducing the Directional TSDF and modified Marching Cubes